AdrianTM/workbench-defaults/README.md

 # workbench-defaults
-defaults for Workbench respin of MX Linux
+Defaults for MX Workbench respin of MX Linux

+MX Workbench is supposed to be a respin of regular MX Linux that will contain a number of tools for sysadmins.
+This package will contain some default files, like extra .desktop files for packages that miss that, wallpaper, startup files, etc.